cybercode/dockit/README.md

 - `invoke_default(service)` will run the same-named (or specified) dockit command on the specified service.
 - `invoke_service(service)` will run the same-named (or specifed) subcommand from the `Dockit.rb` for the specified service.
+- `invoke_git(service, gem=false)` will run the same-name (or specifed) subcommand from the `Dockit.rb` for the specified service after checking out the git repository for the service as a gzip archive to `repos.tar.tz`.
+By default it used the `master` branch.
+If `gem` is true, it will checkout the gemfiles as a separate archive (`gemfiles.tar.gz`).
+Note that the `repos` key must be set in the services yaml file.

 For example: